 Consciousness of employees as fellow human beings, our team mates and source of all the value that is created by the organisation.
 And not as resources/objects/commodities that come in the awkward human form and as such have to be manipulated, controlled, coerced, used, discarded…

 Consciousness of the fact that the only relationship that really works, in the longer term and leads to high performance, between human beings is that which is an I-Thou relationship as opposed to the default of I-It.

 Consciousness of the profound difference between competing at the level of ‘product’ plus service and competing on the basis of the customer experience.
 A paperback book and friendly service at the counter is radically different from finding a book and seconds later reading it on the Kindle, or iPhone, or iPad, or all of them!

 What do you say?

-Posted on February 27, 2013, in Customer Experience, Customer Philosophy, Leadership / Change / Transformation, Social and tagged customer experience, CRM, CEM, customer experience management, change in consciousness, excellence in customer experience.
+Posted on February 27, 2013, in Customer Experience, Customer Philosophy, Leadership / Change / Transformation, Social and tagged CEM, change in consciousness, CRM, customer experience, customer experience management, excellence in customer experience.
 Bookmark the permalink.
 3 Comments.